 And that's why some form of team building plays a role in the success of most well-run organizations.
 Lines of communication are improved, and employees get a sense of each other's strengths, weaknesses, and individual interest.
 There's more trust and less conflict.
 Collaboration happens more smoothly, and collaborative projects that might not otherwise occur to anyone are born.
 Employees become more engaged, more productive, and more invested in organizational success.

 If you work somewhere that doesn't currently benefit from a high degree of unity, then you might be pleasantly surprised to see what a little friendly interaction and positive mental energy can accomplish.
 Like in most other professions, technology workers sometimes get isolated.
 Even if your job doesn't demand any level of collaboration, you can still benefit from the positive effects of knowing those around you.
-Start small if you have to — your likely to see big results in the end.
+Start small if you have to — you're likely to see big results in the end.